monleon96/WWINPy/docs/source/getting_started.rst

 Getting Started
 ---------------

-Here's a quick start guide to help you begin using WWPy:
+Here's a quick start guide to help you begin using WWINPy:

 1. **Import the Library**
 ~~~~~~~~~~~~~~~~~~~~~~~~~

    .. code-block:: python

-      import wwpy
+      import wwinpy

 2. **Read a WWINP File and access its data**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~